API Management is about much more than just monitoring an API.

 Assuming you’re following along with the various steps above, then by this point you now have a rock solid API that is well structured and documented, published in a catalog with great search facilities, and is protected from all kinds of bad things.
 Developers are starting to find it through the traditional search and browse models, but that’s not good enough in today’s social-media driven world.
 You need your API (or App) to go viral.
 Bring on the social world.

-EAP is the social platform for API Management and App development.
+Atmosphere is the social platform for API Management and App development.
 It brings together API providers and App developers in an online social community.
 Whether this community exists inside your enterprise, as a private external community, or part of a broad public developer community is entirely up to you.
-EAP’s social features include:
+Atmosphere’s social features include: Invitations

 One of the bigger challenges you’ll face with your API is the potential of becoming a victim of your own success.
 What’s going to happen when you drive this massive social adoption of your API?
 How on earth are you going to manage the volume of support requests and questions you’re sure to get?